top of page

 EMDR Therapy Training

-Part II-April 12-14, 2024
+Part II-April 11-13, 2025

 Part II includes three days of lecture and practicum (21 hours total).
 It covers advanced EMDR therapy skills, best practices for working with select populations, and honing the art of case conceptualization.
 Part II focuses on utilizing EMDR therapy within complex clinical presentations.
 Ethical considerations will be woven into both Part I and Part II trainings.

-Five of your 10 hours of consultation are recommended following Part II.
+Five of your 10 hours of supplemental consultation are recommended following Part II.
 Consultation may be done individually or in a group with an ICM approved consultant.
 Scheduling and paying for consultation is the responsibility of the trainee.

 What trainees are saying